vjmadrid/workspace-dj-tools/mp3tag-actions/README.md

 ## What is an mp3tag action?

-An [mp3tag action](https://help.mp3tag.de/options_format.html) is a feature of the program that makes it easy to apply pre-defined edits on the tags automatically
+An [mp3tag action](https://help.mp3tag.de/options_format.html) is a feature of the program that makes it easy to apply pre-defined edits on the tags automatically.

-Each one the defined actions :
+As the concept of action can encompass different meanings, I found it interesting to establish a classification according to the complexity that an action may have to help understand this concept.

+ADD IMAGE

+### Action

+Minimum work unit and responsible for performing a single task

+Features :

-* Should have a unique responsibility
+* *Should have a single responsibility -> perform a clearly defined task*
+* *Should have a identifiable name*
-* Should implement one of the operations considered in the areas of best practices
+* *Should implement one of the operations considered in the area of best practices*
-* Should apply to filenames and tags
+* *Should apply to filenames and tags*
-* Should be user-defined
+* *Should be user-defined*
-* Should have diferent types : Case conversion, convert codepage, Export, Format Value, ...
+* *Should have diferent types : Case conversion, convert codepage, Export, Format Value, ...*

-The actions are grouped into groups

-Each one the defined groups :

-* Should be independent
+* *It can be independent or defined within a group*

-* Should apply one single action
-* Should allow for CRUD management
+### Action Group

+Set composed of one or more actions which corresponds to the first grouping level

+It is provided by the application

+Features :

+* *Should have a single scope of application*
+* *Should have a identifiable name*
+* *Should be independent*
+* *Should be user-defined*

+### Procedure

+Set composed of one or more groups corresponding to extra grouping levels

+Features :

+* *Should have a higher level of scope*
+* *Should have a identifiable name*
+* *Should be independent*
-* Should be user-defined
+* *Should be user-defined*